open-spectro/spectrophotometer/README.md

 * the box
 * the end-user graphical interface

+We hope that we could transfer the data by emulating a keyboard and send the result directly in a web page where it could be processed.

 ## Electronic and microcontroller

 We played for a while with the Arduino platform and quickly